NEW INFORMATION FOR 2003 – 2008

 Gary Tharp and Bud Miller have tirelessly explored this family line with me and their help has been fantastic.
 There is no way I can say enough about their efforts.
 And to you, Bud, all those mailings to me now add up to a stack of papers 7 inches high!

-(*) Information is from Mrs. Roy (Gladys) Allumbaugh of Boise, Idaho and is considered a family record.
+(*1.)
+Information is from Mrs. Roy (Gladys) Allumbaugh of Boise, Idaho and is considered a family record.
 Her source is probably a 1926 letter by B. Frank Allumbaugh, as related by Donna Alumbaugh in her 1981 book, “Allumbaugh and Alumbaugh Family – 1740-1981.”
-This Allumbaugh source is our only record of the “Wadlaw” or “Wadlau” surname.
+This Allumbaugh source is our only record of the “Wadlow” or as written “Wadlau” surname.
 Details follow in write-up below.

 (I).
 Our Earliest Family Record for William and Nancy Hogan